AliceRabbit/AliceRabbit/README.md

 ### Hi there 👋

+- 🏫 PhD, Xidian University, China
+- 🌱 I’m currently working on Blockchain, Zero-Konwledge & Cryptography
+- 👯 I’m looking to collaborate on Layer 2 (Especially rollups), and just a beginner
+- 💬 Ask me about anything through **Issues** here

 <!--
 **AliceRabbit/AliceRabbit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.